anakic/querystorm-docs/New docs/Querying/Overview.md

 Read more about working with external databases [here](todo).

 ## Querying with C# #
 Lastly, QueryStorm also allows querying data via C#.
-Tables are represented as a collection of strongly typed objects that you can query and modify.
+Tables are represented as collections of strongly typed objects that you can query and modify.

 ![Querying with C#](../../Images/csharpintro.gif)